wombleton/gitlaw-nz/acts/C/Crimes (Internationally Protected Persons, United Nations and Associated Personnel, and Hostages) Act 1980.md

     *   (d) he or she makes the threat with the intention of compelling the person, or any other person, to do or refrain from doing an act.

-    (2) Every one who commits a crime against this section is liable on conviction on indictment to imprisonment for a term not exceeding 3 years.
+    (2) Every one who commits a crime against this section is liable on conviction to imprisonment for a term not exceeding 3 years.

     Compare: Internationally Protected Persons Act 1978 s 1(3), (4) (UK)

     Section 6(1): replaced, on 1 March 1999, by [section 7][39] of the Crimes (Internationally Protected Persons and Hostages) Amendment Act 1998 (1998 No 36).

     Section 6(1A): inserted, on 1 March 1999, by [section 7][39] of the Crimes (Internationally Protected Persons and Hostages) Amendment Act 1998 (1998 No 36).

+    Section 6(2): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 6A Sections 3 to 6 not to apply to certain United Nations operations